-Construct aggregate footings at elevations and with dimensions shown in the plans and accepted submittals.
-If a drain is required, install wall drainage systems consisting of drains and outlet components as shown in the plans and accepted submittals and in accordance with Section 815 of the Standard Specifications.
-Compact No. 57 stone for footings with a vibratory compactor to the satisfaction of the Engineer.
+Overlap adjacent separation geotextiles at least 18" at seams and hold geotextiles in place with wire staples or anchor pins as needed.
+If a drain is required, install wall drainage systems consisting of drains and outlet components as shown in the accepted submittals and in accordance with Section 815 of the Standard Specifications.